jeetsukumaran/delineate/docs/index.md

     To restrict the report to the most probable partitions that collectively result in a cumulative probability of 0.95, for e.g.,

     ~~~
-    delineate-estimate partitions \
-        -t population-tree.nex \
-        -c data1.tsv \
-        -P 0.95
+    delineate-estimate partitions -t poptree.nex -c data1.tsv -P 0.95
     ~~~

     or

     ~~~
-    delineate-estimate partitions \
-        --tree-file population-tree.nex \
-        --config-file data1.tsv \
-        --report-cumulative-probability-threshold 0.95
+    delineate-estimate partitions --tree-file poptree.nex --config-file data1.tsv --report-cumulative-probability-threshold 0.95
     ~~~

     Note that one issue that might result from this restriction is that, when summing up the marginal probabilities of the statues of a particular lineage or collection of lineages (new species, conspecificity, etc.), exclusion of these lower probability partitions may have an effect on the accuracy of the marginal probabilties.
-    However, in most cases this is probably not going to be very consequential, especially with a high enough threshold.
+    However, in most cases this is probably not going to be very consequential, especially with a sufficiently high threshold such that there is very little probability mass remaining in the unreported part of the parameter space.

+*   ``-u`` or ``--underflow-protection``

+    For some data sets, especially largers ones with relatively few constraints, ``delineate-estimate`` may crash due to underflow errors: the probabilities of some of the partitions are simply too low to be handled correctly by our silicon counterparts (and log-transforming is not possible as we are summing some of this sub-probabilities).
+    The wonderful [Python] Standard Library provides a really elegant solution to handling all sorts of numerical woes including this -- a specialized number class ([Decimal]).
+    While I have not done extensive benchmarking, however, I am pretty sure that usage of this class instead of the ``float`` primitive brings with it a performance cost.
+    As such, ``delineate-estimate`` does not use [Decimal] by default.
+    However, if you *do* find your analysis crashing due to underflow errors, then you may have to take the performance hit to see the journey's end.
+    In these cases, specifying the underflow protection flag will (hopefully) get you to that end through a more robust albeit slower road.

+    ~~~
+    delineate-estimate partitions -t poptree.nex -c data1.tsv -u
+    ~~~

+    or

+    ~~~
+    delineate-estimate partitions --tree-file poptree.nex --config-file data1.tsv --underflow-protection
+    ~~~

 ## Summarizing the Marginal Probability of Conspecificity and New Species Status for a Subset of Taxa